kaleem68/Blogs-Drafts/Performance Benchmark: String and String Builder.md

   StringBuilder str = new StringBuilder("You can modify.");
   str.append("me");
 ```
-### Benchmark
+### Performance Benchmarking
-Let's do the `append` operation performance benchmark using String and StringBuilder; consider the followings.
+Consider the `concatenation` operation performance benchmark with the String and StringBuilder; consider the following.

 - Consider 10 data points
  - inputSample =
   [100k, 200k, 300k, 400k, 500k, 600k, 700k, 800k, 900k, 1m].
- - Start with an empty string and append the string "a" **n** times. where n = inputSample[i] i.e n = 700k.
+ - Start with an empty string and concatenate the string "a" **n** time, where n = inputSample[i] i.e n = 700k.
- - We want to know how long it takes to append a string "a" **n** time using String and StringBuilder.
+ - We want to know how long it takes to concatenate a string "a" **n** time for the `inputSample` using String and StringBuilder.

 #### String Class
 ```java